Award-winning technology reporter and co-author of Out of Office

 About Charlie Warzel

-Charlie Warzel is an award-winning journalist who takes a detailed look at the intersection of technology and culture.
-Warzel delivers current, powerful talks about the constantly changing tide of technology, the concerning increase in online disinformation, and the future of work for workers and employers alike.
+Charlie Warzel is an award-winning journalist who helps audiences to make sense of our current digital moment, analyzing technology and media in a time of intense upheaval and cultural change.
+We may be on the cusp of truly transformational technological advances, like deep-learning AI—but there’s reason to be skeptical of some futurism buzzwords.
+Warzel delivers up-to-the-minute, powerful talks about the constantly changing tide of technology, the concerning increase in online disinformation, and the future of work for workers and employers alike.

 Books by Charlie Warzel